Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 They have nothing specific to do with the marketplace they service.

-A relevant logo will be relevant to your industry and the vision of your brand.
+A relevant logo will align with your industry and your brand's vision.
 If you’re working with a creative team to design a logo for you, this is your job to communicate.
-Make sure the designer has in-depth background knowledge of your company, mission, and target audience to design the right type of logo.
+Make sure the designer has a deep understanding of your company, mission, and target audience to create the right logo.

 The more detailed your creative brief, the better.
 Most designers will be happy to use this information to serve the most relevant logo design possible.